csakshi07/TheCoronaBot/README.md

 https://drive.google.com/file/d/1dk3hket_UeDDkDplXE3FEkbiee0XcgMa/view?usp=sharing

-## Roadmap :

-As the bot function very smoothly I am planning to add voice to my bot if possible in the near future.

 ## Support :

 If you have an issue regarding this project or you want help anything regarding this project kindly mail me on this id (21sakshichauhan@gmail.com).